 In order to be protected by the law, the company must not be negligent in any area of the rental process.
 Back in 2005, when the Connecticut rental company rented to the negligent driver, there was no way of verifying a person’s driving record.
 That is not the case today.
 In fact, it is up to a rental company to not only verify a customer’s driver’s license, they also need to confirm the person they are renting to has a good driving record and that there is no history of car accidents, drunk driving arrests, traffic violations, or any other negative factors.

-If you have been injured in a truck accident – or any other kind of vehicle accident – you need an experienced Virginia personal injury attorney to ensure that you receive the compensation you deserve for your pain and loss.
+If you or a loved one was seriously injured in a truck accident – or any other kind of vehicle accident – contact an experienced Virginia Beach truck accident injury attorney with our law firm to ensure that you receive the compensation you deserve for your harms and losses.
+We offer free, confidential case evaluations to all prospective clients.